platformsh/platformsh-docs/reference/platform-app-yaml.md

 This file controls the application and the way it will be built and deployed on Platform.sh.

-Here is an example of a `.platform.app.yaml` file:
+Here is an example of a `.platform.app.yaml` file for Drupal:

 ```yaml
 name: front